Quick Start

 run:

 with your own W&B entity name.
-If you don't want to use W&B, just remove this section. - Adjust the number of sequences per GPU based on GPU memory.
-For Llama-3.2-1B and an A100-80GB, a
+If you don't want to use W&B, just ignore this section. - Adjust the number of sequences per GPU based on GPU memory.
+Considering a 4k token sequence length and 80GB GPUs, a

 micro_batch_size